neilkamath/LTI-Travelers-Challenge/README.md

 ## Quantum Clustering (`quantum-clustering/`)

-This folder contains implementations of quantum-enhanced clustering algorithms:
+Implementations of quantum-enhanced clustering algorithms:

 - **Q-means**: A quantum-enhanced version of k-means clustering that uses quantum optimization to select optimal centroids
 - **Elbow method determination**: Algorithms to determine the optimal number of clusters using both classical and quantum methods